pymeasure/pymeasure/docs/dev/adding_instruments/instrument.rst

 This way, we always pass on a valid set of arguments.
 In addition, any entries in ``**kwargs**`` take precedence, so if they need to, it is *still* possible for users to override any defaults you set in the instrument definition.

-For many instruments, the simple way presented first is enough, but in case you have a more complex arrangement to implement, see whether doc:`advanced_communication_protocols` fits your bill.
+For many instruments, the simple way presented first is enough, but in case you have a more complex arrangement to implement, see whether :ref:`advanced_communication_protocols` fits your bill.
 If, for some exotic reason, you need a special connection type, which you cannot model with PyVISA, you can write your own Adapter.